 Appointments with Your Local Branch

-Booking an appointment with the DHSMV is just as easy as finding your local branch.
+Booking an appointment is as easy as finding your local branch.
 You can use the special Florida OASIS booking system, which allows you to choose your location, the service you are seeking, and a range of available appointment timeslots.
 Florida offers appointments for a wider variety of services than most states, so if you have a busy schedule, you’re in luck.
 An appointment could save you hours of waiting in line during peak traffic hours, so take full advantage of the amazing convenience of this system.

-DHSMV Paperwork and Forms
+Paperwork and Forms

 The Florida Driver License Point System